binakot/Multi-Node-TimescaleDB/README.md

 ## About

-A multi-node setup of TimescaleDB 2.X.X.
+A multi-node setup of TimescaleDB 2.1.1 with PostgreSQL 13.

 Initial cluster configuration:
 single access node (AN) and 2 data nodes (DN)